-Editing files inside ESRI.lib isn't recommended because updating causes the files to be overwritten.
+Editing files inside ESRI.lib isn't recommended because updating ESRI.lib or CityEngine causes the files to be overwritten.
 To make custom edits to a rule, first copy the rule to your own project folder, and then make the changes to your copy.
 Any references to assets will still refer back to ESRI.lib, and therefore, the assets don't need to be copied to your project folder.